Belizean cuisine: Kriols

 Kriols in general eat a relatively balanced diet.
 The bile up (or boil up) is considered the cultural dish of the Belizean Kriols.
 It is a combination of boiled eggs, fish or pig tail, with a number of ground foods such as cassava, green plantains, yams, sweet potatoes, cocoa, and tomato sauce.
 In Belize, cassava is traditionally made into "bammy", a small fried cassava cake inherited from the Garifuna.

 The cassava root is grated, rinsed well, dried, salted, and pressed to form flat cakes about 4 inches in diameter and half an inch thick.
 The cakes are lightly fried, then dipped in coconut milk and fried again.
 Bammies are usually served as a starchy side dish with breakfast, with fish dishes or alone as a snack.
 Cassava pone is a traditional Belizean Kriol and pan-West Indian dessert recipe for a classic cassava flour cake sometimes made with coconuts and raisins.

 The Kriol fish seré is similar to a dish from the Garifuna culture, called hudut.
 There are two main types of hudut – one made with coconut milk, similar to the seré described above, but made with mashed half-ripe plantain.
 The other type does not use coconut milk and may best be compared to a spicy fish soup.
 Bos a pepa, a Belizean pepper sauce made from the hot habanero or the milder jalapeño, is sometimes added.

-Every single part of the coconut has some use: the dried husk for ornamental arts and for getting the fire going in a barbecue; the water as a refreshing beverage or as a mixer with alcoholic drinks; the meat grated for its milk for uses as described above, or in other preparations, like the distinctive coconut-flavored taste of Kriol bread and bun.
-Dukunu is a dish made with sweetened starch (usually cornmeal but can also be sweet corn wrapped and boiled in aluminum foil or a banana leaf.
+Every part of the coconut has some use: the dried husk for ornamental arts and for getting the fire going in a barbecue; the water as a refreshing beverage or as a mixer with alcoholic drinks; the meat grated for its milk for uses as described above, or in other preparations, like the distinctive coconut-flavored taste of Kriol bread and bun.
+Dukunu is a dish made with sweetened starch—usually cornmeal but sometimes sweet corn—wrapped and boiled in aluminum foil or a banana leaf.
 Cahn sham is ground or powdered sweetened parched corn.
 The dried grated coconut meat, after being mixed with water and the milk squeezed, provides the basis for many Belizean desserts.